-What to do and see in Budapest in March of 2019?
+What to do and see in Budapest in March ?

-Discover the numerous events and activities we have selected for your visit to Budapest in march of 2019.
+Discover the numerous events and activities we have selected for your visit to Budapest in March.

-The Budapest calendar for March is regularly updated as soon as new events are announced that attract our full attention.
+The calendar of Budapest in March is regularly updated as soon as new events are announced that attract our full attention.

-Address: Szent István ter 1, 5th district, Pest – map –
+Address: ST. STEPHEN’S BASILICA, Szent István ter 1, 5th district, Pest – map –

 On March 15th Hungary celebrates the nationalist insurrection of 1848 against the Austrian domination of the Habsburgs.
 This war of independence led to the defeat of the insurgents in 1849.
 To commemorate this Hungarian revolution, Budapest is covered with flags and has several parades and tributes.